josephbudd/okp/README.md

 ## About okp

+okp is my morse code trainer that I developed to teach myself morse code.

 Back in the 90's, I used a cassette tape and a straight key to learn morse code.
 A few years ago I wrote my own Go code to translate my keying using a browser and a USB key.
 That's when I realized that I was not keying morse code, I was keying a bunch of noise.

 Morse code is not noise.
 Morse code is music.

 ## At this state of development, the application has 2 parts, "Courses" and "Training"

+The application works fine.
+I'm testing for little things that I may have missed.

 ### 1. Courses

 In **Courses** one can

+* View a description of the current course and select a different current course.
 * Create a new course.
 * Edit an existing course.
 * Remove an existing course.
-* Select a new current course.

 #### A course has